daxesh38/Ecommerce-Sales-Dashboard/README.md

-# Ecommerce-Sales-Dashboard
+📌 Project Objective
-📊 Ecommerce Sales Dashboard built in Power BI showcasing top states, customers, categories, and monthly profits using real sales data.
+To analyze eCommerce sales performance using Power BI by identifying top-performing states, customers, categories, and payment modes, and visualizing profit trends over time.